sammcj/ingest/README.md

 - Copy output to clipboard (when available)
 - Export to file or print to console
 - Optional JSON output
-- Estimate VRAM requirements and check model compatibility using the vramestimator package

 ## Installation